laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 ## Polygon Selection

-Select the polygon icon on the right-hand side of the page.
+Select the polygon icon on the left-hand side of the page.

 ![](./img_14.png)